 - Game that is unfit for consumption along with processed game carcasses must be disposed of appropriately.

-- Where a shoot or its employees are successfully prosecuted for wildlife crimes, the shoot will be expelled from the BGA and their membership revoked.
+- Where a shoot or its employees are successfully prosecuted or cautioned for wildlife crimes, the shoot will be expelled from the BGA and their membership revoked.